bodiman/sequential_loading/README.md

 The Data Collector class is a dependency inversion of an API.
 It consists of a retrieve_data method, which must match a specified schema, which is defined in a typed pandas dataframe.

-As an example, one may write a Data Collector for the Tiingo API, which retrieves end of day stock prices.
+As an example, one may write a Data Collector for a stock market api.
 First, one would define the schema for the data that is retrieved from the API.

 ```
+#schemas.py

-class EODSchema(TypedDataFrame):
+class StockSchema(TypedDataFrame):
     schema = {
         "id": str,
         "date": DATE_TIME_DTYPE,